yshcor/7OOP-Practicals/README.md

 ## 🌨️ FUN FACTS

 - I drink more tea than Ice Bear drinks fish smoothies.
-- My favorite IDE theme is always the one with the most white space.
+- I’d rather walk in cold weather than in the heat.
-- I once coded an alarm clock that only wakes you if it’s snowing.
+- I believe dark mode saves more than just battery.
 - I can write “Hello, World!” in three languages… with mittens on.
 - I believe every bug can be fixed with a calm mind (and maybe a nap).